cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 | Function body                  |                   5 |                  5 |
 | Function call                  |                   5 |                  5 |

-Allows to redefine the alpha channel of an existing color.
+Allows redefining the alpha channel of an existing color.
 When used with constant value of alpha and a built-in color literal (e.g. `@colorSalmon`), the value will be compile-time evaluated.
 When a named color literal is used (e.g. `%[salmon]`), compile time evaluation is not possible.